-This question was an actual question asked of me back in 2001 when a new client (a kitchen renovator) asked it.
+The question above was an actual one asked of me back in 2001 when a new client (a kitchen renovator) asked it.

 He didn’t just want to stop working hard and to grow his business, he had a vision of not working in his business at all.